llcoop/CSE-017/README.md

 # CSE-017
-All of the assignments from my CSE017 Class
+All of the assignments from my CSE 017 Class